The truth about suicide & life insurance

-The latest studies from the National Center for Health Statistics indicate that suicide rates are growing at staggering rates here in the U.S., with over 35% growth between 1999 and 2018.
+The latest studies from the National Center for Health Statistics indicate that suicide rates are growing at staggering rates here in the U.S., with a 35% increase between 1999 and 2018.

 Suicide is the event in which someone causes a self-inflicted injury resulting in death, but in reality, suicide has far-reaching impacts.
 It’s a confounding tragedy for those left behind, especially those forced to deal with the deceased’s estate after a devastating loss.
 When suicide is the cause of death, it has significant ramifications when it comes to life insurance.

 According to the National Mental Health Institute, rates of suicide for women were most common for those between the ages of 45 and 54, while among men the ages are more commonly 65 or older.
 These are age groups that are more likely to have life insurance, but what does that mean exactly?
 Will a person’s life insurance policy remain valid even if the face of suicide?
 Will your loved ones still receive their entitlements as beneficiaries of your life insurance policy?